-Business Functions is a function library for Microsoft Excel that's been around since 2002.
+Business Functions is a function library for Microsoft Excel for Windows desktop that's been around since 2002.

 We think it makes business plans, budgets, structured financings and cashflows more powerful and manageable.
 We found that using standard functions makes models: